shrawankc11/user-login-system/README.md

 ## UserAuthentication with JsonWebTokens✨✨

-JsonWebTokens or JWT are used for authentication and sessions.
+JsonWebTokens or JWT is used for authentication and sessions.
 Like sessions JWT can be used to create user-roles, scopes, sessions similar to traditinal sessions🦾🦾.

 ### What seperates JWT from Sessions??